google/xls/docs_src/ir_semantics.md

 load-enable gating.

 The operation is considered side-effecting to prevent removal of the operation when the gated result (condition is false) is not observable.
-In this case the gate operation is still desirable because of the operations' effects on power consumption.
+The 'side-effect' of this operation is the effect it can have on power consumption.

+Despite being 'side-effecting' this operation is special cased to still be eligible for total removal by various passes.
+This will only be done in cases where the gate is redundant, for example the condition is known to be false or the data is known to be zero.

 ```
 result = gate(condition, data)